github/docs/content/repositories/working-with-files/using-files/working-with-non-code-files.md

 #### Known issues

 * Sequence diagram charts frequently render with additional padding below the chart, with more padding added as the chart size increases.
-This is a known issue with the mMermaid library.
+This is a known issue with the Mermaid library.
 * Actor nodes with popover menus do not work as expected within sequence diagram charts.
 This is due to a discrepancy in how JavaScript events are added to a chart when the Mermaid library's API is used to render a chart.
 * Not all charts are a11y compliant.
 This may affect users who rely on a screen reader.